Drup/pl-experiments/Readme.md

 ```
 dune exec affe
 ```
+In the interactive mod, input must be terminated by `;;`

 you can run the typechecker on any file of your choosing with
 ```
 dune exec affe -- <file>
 ```

-See `dune exec affe -- --help` for help
+An option is also available to disable utf8 printing.
+See `dune exec affe -- --help` for help.

 ## Included examples